-With many and beautiful floral gifts from friends and well wishers helping to enhance the rose tinted interior, the theatre made a charming impression on the first nighters Taking the place of the borough president, B. M. Patten spoke of the owners of the enterprise and the high grade theatres which they conduct.
+With many and beautiful floral gifts from friends and well wishers helping to enhance the rose tinted interior, the theatre made a charming impression on the first nighters.

+theatre made a charming impression on the first nighters.
+Taking the place of the borough president, B. M. Patten spoke of the owners of the enterprise and the high grade theatres which they conduct.
 He is sure that the management will secure for Forest Hills the best pictures that can be found.

 Up to the minute International News pictures were shown and a Prizma Review called "Time" was a reel showing how the hours have been recorded from the beginning.
 A musical program consisting of songs by Harold Taft Wright, a lyric tenor of fine quality of voice, an organ recital by the gifted Albert F. Brown and splendid orchestra music from the women's orchestra lead by Rita Mario was received with applause.
-Charles Ray in "A Tailor Made Man" was the long picture shown.
+Charles Ray in "A Tailor Made Man" was the long picture shown long picture shown.